 Before working on a plan to maximize CEO communication towards media, it’s useful to know there are certain risks involved in media exposure.

 The goal of CEO communication is not to make the CEO famous.
-Also, it’s dangerous for your CEO to fall in love with the cameras and flashligts.
+It can be dangerous for your CEO to fall in love with the cameras and flashligts.
 CEOs who become celebrities make more money.
 They may get more offers from other companies, resulting in higher costs for the organization when it has to replace the chief executive.

 In some instances, say researchers, the pursuit of celebrity levels of coverage may come at the expense of shareholder interests, and may even be considered as “consumption”.